 At 25ms after impact gap between AHR platic and top of padding can be seen indicating control deployment signal has been received from rear vehicle sensor.
 It can be observed the normal driving distance between the head and AHR is maintained.

 video link at bottom of page presents differing crash test narrative than I intend to demonstrate here, my intention is to only demonstrate normal AHR and airbag deployments as designed and as I believe my fair use screen shot edits demonstrate.
-I believe the full length Tracy Law Firm video linked at bottom of page was for their law-firm to demonstrate a seat failure that is beyond my intention here.
-I do not believe the AHR or airbag deployment as seen in below video was focus of investigation nor intended to demonstrate any flaw of the AHR or the Airbag deployment as well.
-To be clear my intent is only to demonstrate the normal deployment of the AHR in comparison to Airbag deployment speed and demonstrate the speed of AHR is so fast that the head makes no contact with AHR, until after it is fully deployed.
+I believe the full length Tracy Law Firm video linked at bottom of page was for their law-firm to demonstrate a seat failure from a high speed rear impact that is beyond my intention here.
+I do not believe the AHR or airbag deployment as seen in below video was focus of investigation nor intended to demonstrate any flaw of the AHR but rather the seats.
+To be clear my intent is only to demonstrate the normal deployment of the AHR in comparison to Airbag deployment speed and demonstrate the speed of AHR is so fast to beat the shock wave and that as clearly seen seen on insurance institute for highway safety side profile video screenshots after it is fully deployed.

 Attorney cited Below is for video reference only, I have affiliation or retainer at this time.